 Prior to joining La Salle, Werman spent seven years in division I baseball, including one year at UVa (2008), and two years each at George Mason University (2009-2010), Radford University (2011-2012), Saint Joseph’s University (2013-2014), where he served as a hitting coach, position coach, and recruiter.

-In addition to leading the baseball program, Coach Werman teaches Physics at La Salle.
-He and his wife, Samantha, have two sons, Masen and Kaleb.
+In addition to leading the baseball program, Coach Werman teaches Physics and Engineering at La Salle.
+He and his wife, Samantha, have two sons (Masen and Kaleb) and a daughter (Riley).

 The Explorers will compete at Franklin Field on Friday and Saturday.

 The Explorers are the two-time defending PIAA State Champions and will compete on March 16th/17th at Bucknell University.

 Explorers will open play on Wednesday, March 16th at 6 PM at Hatfield Ice vs Saint Joseph's Prep in the Tournament Semifinals